snhackspace/snhack.github.com/README.md

 Currently, it's only possible to commit plain text when using the github website.

-If you're familiar with the use of `git`, feel free to commit the images you want to use, into a folder named according to the pattern:
+If you're familiar with `git`, you can commit images into a new folder located within `source/_posts/_images`, and named to match your post: `YYYY-MM-DD-name-of-post`.
-`source/_posts/_images/<YYYY-MM-DD-name-of-post>/`.

-Otherwise, you can attach images to the newly created [discussion thread] for your pull request.
+Otherwise, you can attach images to the [discussion thread] of your newly created pull request.
 An admin will then commit them into the correct folder.

-The following markdown example will show an image `MyImageFile.jpg`, that has been uploaded to the folder.
+The example below will have the correct url inserted automatically.

     ![MyImage]({{ page.url }}/MyImageFile.jpg)